 Fill out the Abondoned Bike Report

 The Mobile Mechanic lock cut service is avaialble for those students or campus affiliates who need a lock cut off of their bike.
-The bike must be the owners and must be located on campus.
-If the bike is located off campus, it is out of our jurisdiction and we will not be able to cut it.
-If the bike belongs to someone else we will not be able to cut it.
-Please fill out the Lock Cut Request Form to coordinate with the mechanic on where and when to meet on campus to cut the lock.
-Again, We only work on registered bikes.
-If your bike isn't registered, please registerbefore your appointment and we will bring you the decal.
+The bike must be located on campus.
+If the bike is located off campus, you will need to contact a locksmith.
+Please allow 72 hours for a response.
+If your need is more immediate please contact a local locksmith.
+The bike must be registered to use this service.
+If your bike isn't registered, please register before your appointment and we will bring you the decal.